-Advantest had foreign exchange contracts to exchange currencies among Japanese yen, US dollar and Euro at March 31, 2012 and 2013.
-The notional amounts of outstanding forward contracts for foreign currency purchases were approximately ¥653 million, and the outstanding forward contracts for foreign currency sales were ¥280 million at March 31, 2012.
+Advantest had foreign exchange contracts to exchange currencies among Japanese yen, US dollar and Euro during the year ended March 31, 2013 and 2014.
 The notional amounts of outstanding forward contracts for foreign currency sales were ¥147 million at March 31, 2013.
+However, there were no outstanding forward contracts for foreign currency purchases and sales as of March 31, 2014.